Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Introduction

-In this review, we aim to focus on the existing deterministic mathematical models which incorporate some form (or multiple forms) of cognitive processes.
-We seek to address not only \textit{how} to include certain processes from a mathematical standpoint, but also \textit{why} particular formulations might correspond to their respective cognitive process.
-In doing so, we encourage a balance between mathematical rigour and maintaining some form of realism.
-More precisely, we focus on models found in a partial differential equation setting, either as a scalar equation or a system of coupled equations.
-This allows one to incorporate and investigate the influence of explicit spatial structure on animal space use without appealing to a simpler ordinary differential equation structure, for example, which improves the level of realism.
-On the other hand, a partial differential equation setting is more tractable than a stochastic or simulated setting, for example, as the latter offers little means of analysis and therefore does not lend itself to the discovery of ecological laws governing animal space use patterns.
-This ability to perform analysis provides an additional layer of rigour through a potential for concrete and precise mathematical predictions, allowing one to answer some of the most important questions concerning animal movement and space use patterns.
+{Here}, we aim to focus on deterministic models which incorporate some {forms} of cogniti{on}.
+We seek to address {both} \textit{how} to include certain processes from a mathematical standpoint, but also \textit{why} {these} formulations might correspond to their respective cognitive process.
+In doing so, we {hope to} encourage a balance between mathematical rigour and {maintenance} of realism. {Using the framework of PDEs, we can} incorporate and investigate the influence of explicit spatial structure on animal space use without appealing to a simpler ordinary differential equation structure, for example.
+On the other hand, a {PDE} setting is more {analytically} tractable than a stochastic or simulated setting, as {they offer} little means of analysis and therefore do not lend {themselves} to the discovery of ecological laws governing animal space use {outcomes}.
+This {potential} to perform analysis provides an additional layer of rigour through concrete and precise mathematical predictions, allowing one to answer some of the most important questions concerning animal movement and space use patterns.
 Indeed, explaining the spatial distribution of species using environmental factors has been named one of the top five ranked research fronts in ecology \cite{Renner2013}.